Skip to content

 Get HTML

-Retrieves the HTML content of a specified URL.
+Retrieves HTML content from a URL.

 Configuration: